stefrie/refresher-exercise/README.md

 * Select a BSM that will be the subject of your site
 * Fork the project found here: https://github.com/Phillip-Generation/refresher-exercise
+* Clone a copy of the project to your local machine
 * Basic structural elements (ex. document type declaration, head tags, body tags, html tags)
 * Page title element inside of appropriate tag
 * A main heading, and 2 sub headings